xtoolkit/Micon/README.md

 6- end, you can see demo your font in `/dist/your_fontname/html-demo-your_fontname.html`

+### Page Build Instructions (for make custom your font page)

+you can build custom your font page (like [Micon github page](http://xtoolkit.github.io/Micon/)) with [this Instructions](https://github.com/xtoolkit/Micon/tree/gh-pages#build-instructions-for-make-custom-page)

 ## Versioning

 Micon will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format: